datastreamapp/api-docs/docs/README.md

  \* Normalized coordinates are in `WGS84` projection.

 - **GET /Records**
   - Retrieves the data in the DataStream schema format with all columns that meet your query criteria.
+  - Only intended for streaming data directly into a CSV file.
+For all other use cases, we recommend using `/Observations` endpoint.
   - Select By: `Id`, `DOI`, `DatasetName`, `MonitoringLocationID`, `MonitoringLocationName`, `MonitoringLocationLatitude`, `MonitoringLocationLongitude`, `MonitoringLocationHorizontalCoordinateReferenceSystem`, `MonitoringLocationHorizontalAccuracyMeasure`, `MonitoringLocationHorizontalAccuracyUnit`, `MonitoringLocationVerticalMeasure`, `MonitoringLocationVerticalUnit`, `MonitoringLocationType`, `ActivityType`, `ActivityMediaName`, `ActivityStartDate`, `ActivityStartTime`, `ActivityEndDate`, `ActivityEndTime`, `ActivityDepthHeightMeasure`, `ActivityDepthHeightUnit`, `SampleCollectionEquipmentName`, `CharacteristicName`, `MethodSpeciation`, `ResultSampleFraction`, `ResultValue`, `ResultUnit`, `ResultValueType`, `ResultDetectionCondition`, `ResultDetectionQuantitationLimitMeasure`, `ResultDetectionQuantitationLimitUnit`, `ResultDetectionQuantitationLimitType`, `ResultStatusID`, `ResultComment`, `ResultAnalyticalMethodID`, `ResultAnalyticalMethodContext`, `ResultAnalyticalMethodName`, `AnalysisStartDate`, `AnalysisStartTime`, `AnalysisStartTimeZone`, `LaboratoryName`, `LaboratorySampleID`
   - Filter By:  `DOI`, `MonitoringLocationType`, `ActivityStartYear`, `ActivityMediaName`, `CharacteristicName`, `RegionId`, `LocationId`
 <!--  - Order By: `Id`, `ActivityStartDate`, `ActivityStartTime` -->